Politics, International Relations & Philosophy

 - Comparative European Politics

 Postgraduate teaching and learning generally takes place in a combination of large seminars and smaller discussion groups.
 Our academics typically lead the sessions, encouraging discussion between all students.
 Sometimes students will give presentations, either individually or in groups.

 There is a strong emphasis on independent learning and students are expected to work on their own to produce their essays and dissertation.
 Most modules are assessed by a diverse range of coursework (e.g., essays, critiques, reports, presentations), though some modules may also be assessed by seminar contributions and/or written exams.
 Students take three modules in each semester.
 The taught modules are completed by May, leaving the summer months for students to write their dissertation.

 SPIRE is a thoroughly international school, and is particularly welcoming to international students, as well as providing plenty of opportunities for home students to broaden their horizons.

-We have staff with educational backgrounds in a wide variety of countries, such as Columbia, Canada, Bulgaria, Italy, Austria, Romania, and Turkey, who present their research all around the world.
+We have staff with educational backgrounds in a wide variety of countries, such as Canada, Bulgaria, Italy, Austria, Romania, and Turkey, who present their research all around the world.
 Students have the opportunity to hear visiting lecturers from various different countries, arranged through our ERASMUS partnerships.